mmvergara/psau-rant-flutter/README.md

 # Todo

+- dont allow the user to create a rant if there is no username set
 - add author name on rant
 - drawer with logout and current user email
 - settings link
 - Loading State of App when opened